 How companies procure goods and services today will define how the business runs tomorrow—how effectively it operates, innovates, and delivers to customers.
-Speed, flexibility, and innovation have become top priorities for procurement, but many leaders can struggle to transform their organizations.
+Speed, flexibility, and innovation have become top priorities for procurement, but many leaders can struggle to transform their organisations.
 Three supply chain transformation leaders from Deloitte discuss the vision of built-to-evolve procurement—Kinetic Procurement.

 Procurement professionals are using legacy technologies at work, and cutting edge technologies at home in their personal lives.
 Consider that any consumer online shopping experience – which is procurement, really – takes mere clicks.
 Yet procurement in a business setting often involves hoops and legacy technology.
 For Ashish Panakanti, senior manager, Deloitte Consulting LLP, the mindset change that’s underway can’t happen quick enough.
-“Organizations are treating their employees as their first consumers.
+“Organisations are treating their employees as their first consumers.
 When they do that, the whole concept of enterprise operations is transformed allowing companies to better serve customers.”

 Procurement tends to have what Harish Kumbhare, senior manager, Deloitte Consulting LLP, calls “trapped value”, and notes that it would behoove procurement leaders to set aside previous experiences and jaded thinking around maverick spending when it comes to transforming procurement.
 “With the technology, mindset, and processes, companies can provide a seamless experience for users that actually drives compliance.“